ch4nely/Python-Project/README.md

 **Option 3: Windows Batch File (Recommended for Windows users)**
 1. Double-click `start_stock_analysis.bat`
 2. Choose option 1 for the web application
-3. Choose option 2 for the console validation tool
+3. Choose option 2 for the console demo & validation tool

 The batch file automatically installs missing dependencies and provides a user-friendly interface.